freqtrade/freqtrade/docs/freqai.md

 `startup_candles` = ( 4 hours * 25 max period * 60 minutes/hour + 30 day train_period * 1440 minutes per day ) / 5 min (base time frame) = 1488.

 !!!
+Note
-Note: in dry/live, this is all precomputed and handled automatically.
+    In dry/live, this is all precomputed and handled automatically.
 Thus, `startup_candle` has no influence on dry/live.

 ## Running Freqai